ansys/pyhps-data-transfer/examples/permissions/README.txt

 Set and query permissions
 ==========================

-This example script shows how to set and query permissions on files stored in the remote backend.
+This example shows how to set and query permissions on files stored in the remote backend.